aleksadacic/DataQuerying/README.md

   happen if you reference a nested path (e.g., `user.address.city`) and one of the segments isn’t a valid association.

-- `MappingException` (`RuntimeException`)
-  Signals a more general mapping error.
-For example, if the library is unable to convert an input value into the correct type needed for the query or if there’s a mismatch between the filter type and the entity’s field type.

 - `SpecificationBuilderException` (`RuntimeException`)
   This is a wrapper for the `RuntimeException`.
 Thrown if there is an error in building the `Specification`—for example, conflicting operators, logical errors in filter groupings, or issues that prevent the library from creating a valid JPA criteria.

+> [!NOTE]
-In most cases, these exceptions indicate an issue with how your filters or joins are configured.
-Proper validation of incoming request data (e.g., attribute names, operator types) can help avoid them.
+> In most cases, these exceptions indicate an issue with how your filters or joins are configured.
+Proper validation of
+> incoming request data (e.g., attribute names, operator types) can help avoid them.

 ## Package Structure